 IT has become a strategic partner in enabling the business of every enterprise.
-IT operations span across diverse aspects of an enterprise — ranging from infrastructure, applications, and cloud to service management and many more.
+IT operations span across diverse aspects of an enterprise -- ranging from infrastructure, applications, and cloud to service management and many more.

-Today’s modern enterprise is looking at a whole new dimension to the way applications are built, provisioned, tested, and ultimately deployed to end users.
+Today’s modern enterprise is looking at a whole new dimension to the way applications are built, provisioned, tested, and ultimately deployed to end-users.
 Business demands faster, flexible, cost-effective, scalable, and quickly rectifiable approaches to application availability.

 This new dimension calls for streamlining IT operations for application delivery in order to achieve the following:

-The best way for enterprises looking to modernize DevOps is to focus on IT operations, keeping the application context in mind — as opposed to focusing on the nitty-gritty of the underlying IT infrastructure.
-To put in simple terms, simplify the App delivery operations of IT by providing the right level of abstraction required to ease adoption and scale operations.
+The best way for enterprises looking to modernize DevOps is to focus on IT operations, keeping the application context in mind -- as opposed to focusing on the nitty-gritty of the underlying IT infrastructure.
+To put it in simple terms, simplify the App delivery operations of IT by providing the right level of abstraction required to ease adoption and scale operations.

 IT operations can now truly become automated, self-servicing, standardized, and minimally disruptive for enterprises looking to embrace container-based app delivery.
 WaveMaker HyScale is a next-generation app delivery platform that allows development teams to stay focused on the app and become self-servicing at the same time.
 This allows DevOps to set up best practices around application delivery.